pintman/code-or-die-py-docker/README.md

 ## Installation

-Run ``docker-build-run.sh`` to build the container and run a temporary container afterwards.
+Run ``docker-compose up -d`` to build and run the container afterwards.
 Port 80 will be exposed on the docker host.

 ## Sample session